 Durability

-While they’re not nearly as fragile as they once were, smartphones are still more susceptible to damage than their bike-centric counterparts.
+One of the main advantages of a bike computer over a smartphone is its durability.
+While smartphones are not nearly as fragile as they once were, they are still more susceptible to damage than their bike-centric counterparts.

-Another risk I want to mention is the screen damage that can occur when you ride with a phone for hours in direct sunlight.
+The constant vibrations on a bike (especially on rough terrain) are also not smartphone-friendly.
+They can damage camera stabilization and other components.
+Another risk I want to mention is screen damage that can occur when you use your phone for hours in direct sunlight.

 Bike computers are designed with ruggedness in mind since they’re meant to withstand harsh weather and rough handling conditions that could easily wreck a smartphone.
+They also have water resistance (mostly IPX7), so you won’t need to worry about riding with one when it’s raining out.

 Winner: Bike computers